100daysofkubernetes/100DaysOfKubernetes/src/start/namespaces.md

 ### Deleting resources

 It can be really annoying to have to delete all objects one by one.
-What we can do instead is to delete all resources within a namespace at one
+What we can do instead is to delete all resources within a namespace all at once

 ```jsx
 kubectl delete ns testing